 In this section, we would discuss what to choose between Gradle and Maven.
 So, let’s find out..

-Both tools have respective strong points and weak points.
+Both Java build tools have respective strong points and weak points.
 We would like to say that what you choose totally depends on your requirement.
 Indeed, Gradle is more powerful but there are times that your project might not require the features and functionalities offered by Gradle.
 Maven is preferred for smaller projects whereas Gradle is best for bigger projects.
 In case you’ve been working with Maven and your project has outgrown it, you can easily migrate from Maven to Gradle.

 We hope that you found the article informative and useful.
 Still, if you have any doubts regarding Gradle Vs maven, please drop your query in the comment box.